 - Specialists within the PCHP share the same clinical and office space including onsite phlebotomy and research labs to ensure patients get the best care from many disciplines and benefit from discoveries in leading-edge research in a collaborative environment.

-Penn Comprehensive Hemophilia and Thrombosis Program Physicians and Team
+Penn Comprehensive Hemophilia and Thrombosis Program Team

 Hematologists in the PCHP include: